tinaponting/protect-wordpress/README.md

 * If you want something on the maybe text; downloads add it with, noteplus + or what you use:)

-Wp.config.php file:  //Se also my core - single user:)
+Wp.config.php file:  //Se also my core - single user or wpaddon on here:)

 require_once(ABSPATH.'wp-settings.php');  Add this after this: error_reporting(0);